×

 • Whiplash injuries

-• Strenuous activities like heavy weight lifting jobs
+• Strenuous activities, like heavy weight lifting jobs

-Symptoms of Neck Pain and Arm Pain
+Symptoms of Neck and Arm Pain

 Neck and arm pain may coexist with other damaged nerve symptoms.
 Some of the common symptoms patients typically report are:

-• Radiating pain or numbness that moves from the neck to the arm.
+• Radiating pain or numbness that moves from the neck to the arm

 • Stabbing, burning, and tingling sensations down the arm